SAP/luigi/README.md

 Luigi core is the part of Luigi that enables navigation, security and routing.
 To get started with Luigi, read [this](docs/application-setup.md) document.

-- [Application setup](docs/application-setup.md) - Shows you the first steps to prepare your application for development.
+- [Application setup](docs/application-setup.md) shows you the first steps to prepare your application for development.
-- [Navigation configuration](docs/navigation-configuration.md) - Shows you how to configure navigation.
+- [Navigation configuration](docs/navigation-configuration.md) shows you how to configure navigation.
-- [Authorization configuration](docs/authorization-configuration.md) - Shows you how to secure Luigi.
+- [Authorization configuration](docs/authorization-configuration.md) shows you how to secure Luigi.
-- [Routing mechanism configuration](docs/router-configuration.md) - Demonstrates routing in Luigi.
+- [Routing mechanism configuration](docs/router-configuration.md) demonstrates routing in Luigi.
-- [General settings](docs/general-settings.md) - Provides you with configuration parameters.
+- [General settings](docs/general-settings.md) provides you with configuration parameters.

 See [this](https://github.com/kyma-project/luigi/blob/master/client/README.md) document to learn more about the Luigi client.

 ### Luigi client

 Luigi client enables integration of Luigi in views.
 Configure the lifecycle and links of the client.
-Customize the appearance of Luigi client.
+Customize the appearance of your navigation.

-- [Lifecycle](docs/lifecycle.md) - Gives you details on the life cycle of listeners, navigation nodes and event data.
+- [Lifecycle](docs/lifecycle.md) gives you details on the life cycle of listeners, navigation nodes and event data.
-- [Link Manager](docs/link-manager.md) - Shows how to configure the Link Manager.
+- [Link Manager](docs/link-manager.md) shows how to configure the Link Manager.
-- [UX Manager](docs/ux-manager.md) - Shows how to set up the UX Manager.
+- [UX Manager](docs/ux-manager.md) shows how to set up the UX Manager.

 View [example applications](/core/examples).